-Looking for the best Canadian dividend stocks to buy for your portfolio in 2020?
+Looking for the best Canadian dividend stocks to buy and hold for your portfolio in 2020?

 Below are my picks for the 11 best Canadian dividend stocks for 2020 investors.

 - Dividend Payout Ratio: 42.22%

 With an outrageous dividend streak of over 190 years, BMO tops my list of most reliable Canadian dividend stock.

 Royal Bank of Canada stock

 - Ticker: TSX:RY